wime12/freelatitude/README.md

 Some keys with blue symbols are sent by the keyboard and some by ACPI.
 Therefore I wrote the kernel module `acpi_dell_wmi` and `kbdmxe` which is a modified version of `kbdmux`.
-Just say `make` in each of the modules subdirectories and copy the resulting `.ko` files to `/boot/modules/`.
+Just say `make` in each directory of the modules and copy the resulting `.ko` files to `/boot/modules/`.

 Load the modules in the usual way by adding either